 Her Sister Was The Star.
 And They Were Exceptionally Close

-Though Catherine Deneuve became an international superstar, it was Francoise who first found fame as an actress.
-Roger Vadim said the success of her sister was one of the reasons Catherine didn’t initially pursue an acting career herself.
+Though Catherine Deneuve would eventually become an international film star and fashion icon, it was Francoise who first found fame as an actress.
+Roger Vadim believed that her sister’s success was a major reason why Catherine didn’t initially pursue an acting career herself.
 The outgoing, vivacious, and beautiful Francoise seemed a born star, while the quieter, more introspective Catherine, according to Vadim:

 “..was convinced that she was just a pale reflection of her older sister, whom she admired, adored and respected without being jealous.”